wcjohnson11/gatsby-experiment/src/markdown/happiness/intro.md

 alongside the GDP per capita, we can see that there is a rough correlation between increased GDP per capita and improved scores on these wellbeing metrics.

+Click on the continents in the legend below to highlight that continent's nations.